farellfebriano/Javascript/README.md

 ![View Design](assets/JsEngine.png)

 Call stack:
-- It is one part of the machine where it read and executed your code.
+- It is part of the machine where it read and executed your code.

+Memory heap:
+- It is part of the machine where it store values that are given to the engine